 Carry-On Diaper Bag Items

-8. Diapers, wipes, travel size diaper cream, hand sanitizer – Pack for the time duration between leaving the house and arriving at the hotel or place you’re staying at your destination.
+8. Diapers, wipes, travel size diaper cream, hand sanitizer – In terms of quantities, pack for the time duration between leaving the house and arriving at the hotel or place you’re staying at your destination.
 Account for potential delays.

 9. Food and snacks – e.g. formula and bottles if you bottle-feed.
-Prepare for quantities that account for the duration of when you’ll need it including delays.
 Be prepared for delays in the security line as agents might test the formula.
-Check your airport’s policy on how to transport formula (e.g. whether you can bring unsealed bottles on the plane) and snacks if your baby is eating solids etc.
+Check your airport’s policy on how to transport formula (e.g. whether you can bring unsealed bottles on the plane) and snacks and water if your baby is eating solids etc.

 10. Nursing supplies – e.g. pads, cream if you need them